-The Executive Directors and some Key Managers were beneficiaries of the longterm share-based incentive scheme for the period 2011-2013, paid out during the financial year.
-They also joined the discounted share purchase plan open to Prysmian Group employees, introduced by the Company in 2013 and carried out during the financial year.
+The Executive Directors and Key Managers are beneficiaries of the long-term share-based incentive scheme for 2015-2017.
+They were also given the opportunity to join the discounted share purchase plan (YES Plan) open to Prysmian Group employees, introduced by the Company din 2013, extended in 2014 and this Financial Year.
 The plan allows them to buy Prysmian shares at a discount, paid in the form of treasury shares, of 1% of the purchase price, with their annual investment capped at 13,335.00 euros.
-Details of the execution of this scheme are set out in the Company's Annual Report in the section entitled "Incentive Plans" forming part of the Directors' Report, in the disclosure document prepared pursuant to Article 84-bis of the CONSOB Issuer Regulations, and in the Remuneration Report, all of which may be found on the Company website, www.prysmiangroup.com under Investor Relations/Corporate ance/Remuneration Policy.
+Details of the execution of this scheme are set out in the Prysmian Group Consolidated Financial Statements in the section entitled "Incentive Plans" forming part of the Directors' Report, in the disclosure document prepared pursuant to Article 84-bis of the CONSOB Issuer Regulations, and in the Remuneration Report, all of which may be found on the Company website, www.prysmiangroup.com under Investor Relations/Corporate ance/Remuneration Policy.

 The remuneration of Directors is determined pursuant to Article 2389 Civil Code by the Shareholders' Meeting, which may also determine an overall sum for the remuneration due to Directors, including those with particular responsibilities.
-In this case, the Board of Directors having examined the Remuneration Committee's proposals and consulted the Board of Statutory Auditors, shall divide up the overall sum determined by the Shareholders' Meeting among its members.
+In this case, the Board of Directors, having examined the Remuneration Committee's proposals and consulted the Board of Statutory Auditors, shall divide the overall sum determined by the Shareholders' Meeting among its members.
 Directors are eligible for reimbursement of the expenses incurred to carry out their duties (Article 14 of the Bylaws).

-The Shareholders' Meeting of 18 April 2012 awarded the Board, in addition to reimbursement of expenses incurred in the interests of the Company, an overall gross fee of Euro 430,000 for each of the years it remains in office, to be divided on a pro-rata basis according to the portion of the year that the Directors serve.
+The Shareholders' Meeting of 16 April 2015 awarded the Board, in addition to reimbursement of expenses incurred in the interests of the Company, an overall gross fee of Euro 530,000 for each of the years it remains in office, to be divided on a pro-rata basis according to the portion of the year that the Directors serve.
 The Shareholders' Meeting also granted the Board of Directors the authority to decide how such amount should be allocated to all or to just some of the individual directors, taking into account the specific responsibilities of each.

-The Board of Directors has accepted the recommendation presented by the Remuneration and Appointments Committee, establishing the following division for the overall annual remuneration:
+The Board of Directors accepted the recommendation presented by the Remuneration and Appointments Committee, establishing the following division for the overall annual remuneration:

-(i) Euro 30,000 to the Chairman of the Board of Directors, (ii) Euro 40,000 to each of the 7 Non-Executive Directors qualifying as independent pursuant to TUF and (iii) Euro 20,000 to each of the 6 members of the Board Committees.
+(i) Euro 60,000 to the Chairman of the Board of Directors, (ii) Euro 50,000 to each of the 7 Non-Executive Directors qualifying as independent pursuant to TUF and (iii) Euro 20,000 to each of the 6 members of the Board Committees.